Preparing for a Review

 What you need to prepare for a hearing

-You don't have to attend the hearing, but it is recommended.
+You do not have to attend the hearing, but it is recommended.
 Alternatively, you can give evidence in writing, or arrange for someone else to present it for you.

 You may also be asked to provide additional specialist reports.